syedaareebashah/learn-low-code-agentic-ai/00_prompt_engineering/context_engineering_tutorial.md

 # Complete Guide to Context Engineering for AI Agents

-This tutorial covers the material presented in this video[Context Engineering Clearly Explained](https://www.youtube.com/watch?v=jLuwLJBQkIs)
+This tutorial covers the material presented in this video [Context Engineering Clearly Explained](https://www.youtube.com/watch?v=jLuwLJBQkIs)

 ## Table of Contents
 1. [What is Context Engineering?](#what-is-context-engineering)